 How to use auto-login for apps

-To use our auto-login for apps feature, simple open your app and go to the login form.
+To use our auto-login for apps feature, simply open your app and go to the login form.

 You will then see a small bubble with the Dashlane logo appear.